 How To Effectively Remove Limescale?

 Limescale… brr...
 Just the name alone gives us shivers.
 Unless somebody treats thorough cleaning as a part of a daily routine or is a crazy pedant, will one day have to deal with limescale.
 It appears in corners of our bathrooms and kitchens, it forms itself in sinks or wading pools, on shower cabins, in toilet bowls, and on its sides, thus basically on every surface which stays in constant contact with water.
-You probably share the same experience which I had for a very long time: kneeling on the floor, heavily polishing my sink back and forth with a sponge or a brush, using some detergents which were advertised as the best agents to get rid of a deposit forever: 'just put it on limescale and it will disappear immediately'.
+You probably share the same experience that I had for a very long time: kneeling on the floor, heavily polishing my sink back and forth with a sponge or a brush, using some detergents that were advertised as the best agents to get rid of a deposit forever: 'just put it on limescale and it will disappear immediately'.
 Well... the reality always appears to be a little crueler.

 After some time you just simply give up and wait for 5, maybe 10 years until your sinks and shower cabins can be happily removed and replaced by new, shiny ones, so that you can enjoy using your bathroom again.